wxWidgets/website/develop/code-repository/index.md

 The instructions here about git are very brief and cover only the most common operations.
 For more information, please see the references below:

-* To build wxWidgets from git, see BuildSVN.txt in the top-level wxWidgets distribution directory.
+* See BuildGit.txt in the top-level wxWidgets distribution directory.
 * [Git](http://git-scm.com/): Git project and documentation.